 The effects of this local catastrophe have been carefully studied over the past several years and some surprising information has emerged.

-Evidence suggests, therefore, that it is not necessary to speculate that the Grand Canyon was carved out over ten million years of ancient history; it could have formed much quicker than that.
+Evidence suggests, therefore, that it is not necessary to speculate that the Grand Canyon was carved out over ten million years of ancient history.
+It could have formed much quicker than that according to known catastrophic events.

 The Grand Canyon and the Geologic Time Table

-What most people do not realize is that the so-called geologic column, as represented in the textbooks, does not exist anywhere upon the earth!
-It has been mentally invented by geologists upon the basis of evolutionary assumptions.
+What most people do not realize is that the so-called geologic column as represented in the textbooks does not exist anywhere on Earth!
+It is purely an invention by geologists based on evolutionary assumptions.

 |Missing Strata in the Grand Canyon|